stanwolverine/Natours-Landing-Page/README.md

 This is a landing page for a virtual business called Natours which offers tour packages and other related services for famous places around the globe.

 ```
 Use server to open html file.
-There should be no need to run any npm command as css file is compressed and ready to use in html file.
+There should be no need to run any npm command as css file is already minified and ready to use in html file.
 ```

 ### This webpage is made with very **_Avanced HTML5 and CSS3_** techniques and properties.